awnumar/gravity/README.md

 ---

-Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder; pocket has you covered.
+Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.

 ## Security Properties